cmimeau/webpage/publications.md

 ## Talks in conferences and seminars (without review commitee)<a name="talks"></a>

+* Invited speaker for a seminar in Laboratoire Jean Kuntzmann (LJK), France, 1st June 2023.
+* Invited speaker for a seminar in Institut de Mathématiques de Bordeaux (IMB), France, 10 November 2022.
+* Invited speaker for a seminar in Prof. Chatelain's research team at Université Catholique de Louvain (UCL), Belgium, 21-23 October 2021.
 * Invited speaker for a seminar in Laboratoire de Mathématique Appliquées de Pau (LMAP), France, 12-14 February 2020.
 * GDR Flow separation control, Paris, France, 20-21 November 2019.
 * Invited speaker for a seminar in Prof. Chatelain's research team at Université Catholique de Louvain (UCL), Belgium, 19-21 February 2017.